ShivankK26/Router-Academy-Courses/docs/router-nitro/Using Asset Transfer SDK - Part 2.md

 });
 ```

-### 7. Executing Quote
+### 6. Executing Quote

 #### Description:

-Execute the obtained quote, handling approval and executing the transaction to ensure a successful asset transfer.
+Execute the Obtained Quote, handling Approval and Executing the Transaction to ensure a Successful Asset Transfer.

 #### Example: